nichdel/agorawiki/Rules/Glossary.md

 # Winning

 Accomplishing one of the rule defined win-conditions.
 At the time of writing that can be either holding every type of ribbon, or having a trust token issued by every player.
-Winning results in a player being awarded the Champion Patent Title, but does not end the game or even change the rules.
+Winning does not end the game, but does gain the winner the Champion patent title and the possibility of becomming the Speaker.